what is rooibos tea?

 what is rooibos tea used for?

 You’ll most commonly find rooibos being used as a beverage not only in its birthplace South Africa but around the world from hot teas to lattes to iced tea.
-However, it’s use doesn’t stop there, if you’re feeling adventurous you can find it in cosmetics and beauty products, use it in cooking and even use it as a natural dye if you’re getting creative at home!
+However, its use doesn’t stop there, if you’re feeling adventurous you can find it in cosmetics and beauty products, use it in cooking and even use it as a natural dye if you’re getting creative at home!

 how to drink rooibos tea

 To make rooibos tea, simply brew it like you would a “normal tea” - use boiling water and let it brew for at least 3 minutes (although we often keep the bag in as it won’t become bitter).
 It's even strong enough to be drunk with a splash of milk and if your office is anything like ours there’ll be varying levels of specific instructions when someone utters those infamous words “would anyone like a tea?”
-Bag in / bag out, splash of oat/almond/rice/normal milk please, dollop of honey, squeeze of lemon and last but least their favourite mug.
+Bag in / bag out, splash of oat/almond/rice/normal milk please, dollop of honey, squeeze of lemon and last but not least their favourite mug.

 Thanks to being naturally caffeine- free, it can be drunk any time of day, and is perfect before bed.
 If you’re after something really decadent, try it with a squeeze of honey or why not have a look at our rooibos crème caramel which has real caramel pieces in and could easily compete with (or pair with) most desserts!